ospf2fullstack/garyinnerarity.com/docs/index.md

 [LinkedIn](https://www.linkedin.com/in/ginnerarity/){ .md-button}
 >  - 🔭 I’m currently working on Digital Twins.
 >  - 🌱 Learning Terraform, Kubernetes and Javascript and all things DevOps.
->  - ⚡ Fun fact: I'm addicted to learning and progressing.

 ---